awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorCustomOrigin.md

 + `Transfer-Encoding` – If your origin returns this header field, CloudFront sets the value to `chunked` before returning the response to the viewer\.
 + `Upgrade`
 + `Vary` – Note the following:
   + If you configure CloudFront to forward any of the device\-specific headers to your origin \(`CloudFront-Is-Desktop-Viewer`, `CloudFront-Is-Mobile-Viewer`, `CloudFront-Is-SmartTV-Viewer`, `CloudFront-Is-Tablet-Viewer`\) and you configure your origin to return `Vary:User-Agent` to CloudFront, CloudFront returns `Vary:User-Agent` to the viewer\.
-For more information, see [Configuring CloudFront to Cache Objects Based on the Device Type](header-caching.md#header-caching-web-device)\.
+For more information, see [Configuring Caching Based on the Device Type](header-caching.md#header-caching-web-device)\.
   + If you configure your origin to include either `Accept-Encoding` or `Cookie` in the `Vary` header, CloudFront includes the values in the response to the viewer\.
   + If you configure CloudFront to forward a whitelist of headers to your origin, and if you configure your origin to return the header names to CloudFront in the `Vary` header \(for example, `Vary:Accept-Charset,Accept-Language`\), CloudFront returns the `Vary` header with those value to the viewer\.
   + For information about how CloudFront processes a value of `*` in the `Vary` header, see [Content Negotiation](#ResponseCustomContentNegotiation)\.